Chicago hosts 2018 James Beard Awards

-CHICAGO (WLS) --The 2018 James Beard Awards are Monday night in Chicago, where awards will be handed out to the country's best restaurants and chefs.
+CHICAGO (WLS) --The 2018 James Beard Awards are Monday night in Chicago, where awards were handed out to the country's best restaurants and chefs.

-Some of Chicago's culinary finest are among the nominees for this year's awards.
+Some of Chicago's culinary finest were among the nominees for this year's awards.

+Fat Rice won Best Restaurant - Great Lakes Region.
+Sun-Wah Barbeque in Uptown was honored as one of America's Classics.

 Sushi and champagne for breakfast?
 Why not.
 When the Beards are in town, restaurants pull out all the stops, like this morning at NoMi Kitchen, up on the 7th floor of the Park Hyatt.